Ciao and welcome to my post on spending 3 days in Venice.

 The reason why it’s worth seeing them in one day is that they’re all located in the same area: the San Marco and San Polo neighbourhoods.

+It dates back to the 11th century and is surrounded by the porticoes of the Procuratie Nove and Vecchie.
 The eastern part of the public square, is where the St. Mark’s Basilica stands out in all its magnificent opulence.

 The basilica is the religious heart of Venice and what’s incredible is not just the entrance made of arches, sculptures and pinnacles… but the inside.